AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/handling_interrupts.rst

 when ready for the handler results, controlled by the barrier condition as usual.
 The protected handler procedure responds to interrupts, managing data (if any) as required.
-When ready, based on what the handler does, the handler sets the entry barrier to True.
+When ready, based on what the handler does, the handler sets the entry barrier to :ada:`True`.
 That allows the suspended task to execute the entry body.
 The entry body can do whatever is required, possibly just copying the local protected data to the entry parameters.
 Of course, the entry may be used purely for